 Interested in applying?
 Applications must be submitted within the first two weeks of the term and sessions begin in week three of classes.
 A completion certificate is awarded for those who complete the program.

 For more information and to register visit www.mun.ca/arts/artsworks.
-Registration now open for Winter 2015!
+Deadline to register is Wednesday, January 21, 2014

 Memorial is one of only four universities across Canada given this rare opportunity to gain valuable work experience in radio production with CBC Radio.
 The CBC Radio Peter Gzowski Internship competition is open to students in the final year of their degree program and the selected applicant will receive a week of training in Toronto before continuing with their internship here in St. John's.
 The Gzowski intern will receive a weekly salary and be compensated for travel and accommodation expenses for the training.
 This internship opportunity takes place each year starting early May and continues until the end of August.